Early prison efforts focused on educating the incarcerated

 Education and labor essential

-It is nothing unusual to see discharged convicts, about to go from the prison, recount the little kindnesses that had been extended to them, and with tears of gratitude in their eyes, thank the officers for the interest they had manifested in their welfare.
+It is nothing unusual to see discharged convicts, about to go from the prison, recount little kindnesses extended to them.
+With tears of gratitude in their eyes, (they) thank the officers for the interest they had manifested in their welfare.

 Further education necessary